-Today marks the seventy-first anniversary of the wedding of Doris and Gerald Irwin (G. I.) Williamson.
+Today marks the seventy-second anniversary of the wedding of Doris and Gerald Irwin (G. I.) Williamson.

 A native of Des Moines, Iowa, G. I. Williamson was educated at Hope College, Drake University, and Pittsburgh-Xenia Theological Seminary (where he earned a Bachelor of Divinity degree in 1952).
 He and Doris traveled extensively as he ministered in four Reformed denominations (United Presbyterian Church of North America, the Associate Reformed Presbyterian Church, the Reformed Churches of New Zealand, and the Reformed Presbyterian Church of North America) before eighteen years of pastoral service in the OPC, serving in Carson and Lark, North Dakota.